netdata/netdata/database/engine/README.md

 # Database engine

 The Database Engine works like a traditional database.
 It dedicates a certain amount of RAM to data caching and indexing, while and the rest of the data resides compressed on disk.
-The number of history entries is not fixed in this case, but depends on the configured disk space and the effective compression ratio of the data stored.
+Unlike other [database modes](/database/README.md), the amount of historical metrics stored is based on the amount of disk space you allocate and the effective compression ratio, not a fixed number of history entries.

-By using both RAM and disk space, the database engine allows you to store days, weeks, or months worth of per-second metrics data on your system.
+By using both RAM and disk space, the database engine allows for long-term storage of per-second metrics inside of the Agent itself.

-The database engine is the only [database mode](/database/README.md) that supports changing the data collection update frequency (`update_every`) without losing the metrics your Agent already gathered and stored.
+In addition, the database engine is the only database mode that supports changing the data collection update frequency (`update_every`) without losing the metrics your Agent already gathered and stored.

 ## Configuration